safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise3.md

 ![](./Images/Img5.221.Ex3.RasterFTTRParam.png)

-Now rerun the workspace to check on our improved parameters dialog.
+Now enable Run With Prompt by going to Run > Run with Prompt.
+Then rerun the workspace to check on our improved parameters dialog.

 <br>**9) Publish to FME Server**
 <br>Save the workspace and publish it to FME Server.
 There are two things to note.